Skip to main content

 Credit: Rosell, S. A., & Gantwerk, H. (2010).
 Moving beyond polls and focus groups.
 In D. Yankelovich & W. Friedman (Eds.), Toward wiser public judgment (pp. 110-128).
 Nashville, TN: Vanderbilt University Press.

-This page titled 3.4: Moving from Debate to Dialogue is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.4: Moving from Debate to Dialogue is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.